 Please note: Years listed represent the fiscal year in which the project took place.
 Projects from a completed fiscal year (Oct.
 1 - Sept.
-30) are typically added in the following Spring.
-Fiscal Year 2012 projects will be added in Spring, 2013.
+30) are added the following fiscal year.

 Displaying 21 Projects

 Projects : Center for U.S.-Korea Policy

 The U.S.-ROK Alliance and East Asia

 The Center's activities will seek to provide a supporting context for strengthening the U.S.-ROK alliance amid potential changes in the regional security environment stemming from China's rise.

 - U.S.-ROK-Japan Dialogue

 The Center will examine new opportunities for alliance cooperation on off-peninsula security issues in line with South Korea's enhanced capabilities, expanded scope of interests, and efforts to raise its international profile.

 - Maritime Security

 - Post-Conflict Stabilization